stgelaisalex/dapper-tutorial/docs2/pages/documentations/dapper-contrib/delete.md

----
-layout: default
-title: Dapper Contrib - Delete
+# Dapper Contrib - Delete
-permalink: delete
----

-{% include template-h1.html %}

 ## Description
 DELETE a single or many entities.